mame82/misc/luca_traceIds.md

 ## Introduction

-By design of the **LucaApp** architecture deploys various asymmetric and symmetric keys for different purposes across involved entities.
-The goal: protect user data from disclosure.
+By design of the **LucaApp** architecture deploys a various asymmetric and symmetric keys for involved entities, in order to protect user data from disclosure.

 The detailed security objectives are described here: [link to security concept](https://luca-app.de/securityconcept/properties/objectives.html#objectives)